-Ice Bucket Challenge helps to fund new FDA-approved medication
+Ice bucket challenge helps to fund new FDA-approved medication

 From the horrendous milk challenge to the cough-inducing cinnamon challenge, it was near impossible to scroll through social media without encountering a new viral stunt.

-But one challenge with a greater overarching message smashed all the others out of the park in 2014, named the Ice Bucket Challenge.
+But one with a greater overarching message smashed all the others out of the park in 2014, named the ice bucket challenge.

 For those unfamiliar with the viral trend, here’s how each video would typically play out.